TITLE 41: FIRE PROTECTION

 A) the State license application and licensing fee required by Section 172.70;

-E) proof of successful completion of initial 40-hour OSHA training and subsequent 8-hour refresher course;
+E) proof of successful completion of initial 40-hour OSHA training and subsequent 8-hour refresher course; and

-2) If seeking a license as a tank or line tightness tester, the individual must additionally designate the testing methods for which a license is sought and provide proof that he/she, or any certified employee conducting testing, is certified by the manufacturer of the testing equipment.
-Such proof shall be submitted at the time of license renewal and shall reflect certification for the license period and the equipment being used, or that the applicant has passed an OSFM approved exam; and
+2) If seeking a license as a tank or line precision tester, in lieu of a passing score on the required OSFM approved exam for the tank or line precision testing module, the certified employee may designate the testing methods for which a license is sought and provide proof that he/she, or any certified employee conducting testing, is certified by the manufacturer of the testing equipment.
+Such proof shall be submitted at the time of license application and shall reflect certification for the license period and the equipment being used, or that the applicant has passed an OSFM approved exam; and